Study PMBOK 8 uncertainty and risk for PMP 2026: risk versus issue, assumptions, exposure, thresholds, monitoring, and opportunity traps.

 Best answer: C

-After this section, move into the core risk processes and response logic so the domain becomes more operational.
-When your practice misses come from confusing risks with issues, use the free PMP 2026 practice preview on web and check whether the stronger answer treated the situation as still uncertain or already real.
+After this section, move into Core Risk Processes and Response Logic so the domain becomes more operational.
+If your misses come from confusing risks with issues, review PMP 2026 Question Patterns and use the PMP 2026 practice page on external practice to check whether the stronger answer treated the situation as still uncertain or already real.